-Albus would have recognized Tom in Morfin’s memory immediately.
+Albus would have recognized Tom when he showed up in Morfin’s memory immediately.
 But I’m not sure that he hadn’t been expecting it.
 A lot depends upon just how widespread the name “Marvolo” is among wizards.
 And Albus had been taking a covert interest in a student named Tom Marvolo Riddle for some years now.
 In fact, he had finally believed himself to be rid of the troublesome boy.
-He probably also remembered that the child had claimed to be a Parselmouth, and may well have recalled the ring that Tom had been wearing at some point in his last three years at school.
+He probably also remembered that the child had once claimed to be a Parselmouth, and may well have recalled the ring that Tom had been wearing at some point in his last three years at school.
 Albus most likely had never taken a close look at it, but, even if it was crude and ugly, it was not something that one would expect to find in the possession of a penniless orphan.
 Albus already knew that the boy was a thief, as well as the kind of bully who liked to take trophies.
 Morfin's rambling over having “lost” his father's ring would have made that connection inescapable.

 By that time, Tom was of age, either as a wizard or a Muggle, out of school, and no longer under any authority of Albus Dumbledore’s.

 Since he had also almost certainly already turned the ring into a Horcrux, and since Rowling now has all Horcruxes acting like Tolkein’s One Ring, he would have had reason to find the ring’s attempts to influence him irritating, and would have stopped wearing it